dbeley/FIP_lastfm_mirror/README.md

 ## Autostarting

 A systemd service and its timer are provided in the systemd-service folder.
+You will have to change the service file to match your configuration.

-The timer allows the script to be run every minute.
+The timer and the service files allows the script to be run every minute.

 ```
 cp systemd-service/* ~/.config/systemd/user/